lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-342"></a>

 PWOc &ast;kasuwai 'mango' seems to be a compound, with an unidentified element &ast;kasu- and &ast;wai 'mango'.
-TheSE Solomons terms below reflect PSES &ast;yohai, which in tum reflects a putative POc t &ast;koyai.
+TheSE Solomons terms below reflect PSES &ast;yohai, which in turn reflects a putative POc t &ast;koyai.
 However, PSES &ast;yohai probably reflects the borrowing of a reflex of &ast;kasuwai, perhaps before the dispersal of PSES, as the terms are regular reflexes of &ast;yohai.

 <table>
 <tr>